apache/cloudstack-www/source/users.markdown

 **Are you using CloudStack ?**

-If you are using CloudStack in your organisation and your company isn’t listed here, please complete our brief adoption [survey](/survey.html).
+If you are using CloudStack in your organisation and your company is not listed here, please complete our brief adoption [survey](/survey.html).
 We’re happy to keep your company name anonymous if you require.

 **Noticed Something wrong ?**